Mobile web design isn’t just about making a layout “shrink nicely.”

 Responsive web design is essential for adjusting to various screen widths and orientations, ensuring a consistent user experience across all platforms by using CSS and media queries to control the design based on the screen width.

 The website’s choice of colors is welcoming and soothing.
-The background is light orange; it looks good and feels warm and welcoming.
+The background is light orange.
+It looks good and feels warm and welcoming.
 At the same time, the purple web elements grab the user’s attention, which is a plus for usability.
 The combination provides a simple and elegant user interface that captures the user’s attention without excess complexities.

 Source: optimizepress